myelements/myelements.jquery/README.md

 ###Rationale

-**myelements.jquery** relays on [socket.io](http://socket.io/) in order to be aware of backend events like messages, data updates, etc.
+**myelements.jquery** relies on [socket.io](http://socket.io/) in order to be aware of backend events like messages, data updates, etc.

-**myelements.jquery** can be used as a lighter replacement for the ModelView->Backend Pattern because it acts on an HTML element that is fully aware of the backend events and can send events to the backend in order to alter data, communicate in realtime or every other use you have already seen socket.io allows you.

 This library is based on thoughts after watching [The 7 Principles of rich web applications](https://www.youtube.com/watch?v=p2F-128e3sI) by @guille.
 *There's also an [essay](http://rauchg.com/2014/7-principles-of-rich-web-applications/) written about this subjects*.

-After that watching that talk I thought why this expected behaviour from a Single Page Applications couldn't be reduced to a single
-HTML element instead of a whole app (with **single** I mean any element).
+After watching that talk I thought about this expected behaviour from a Single Page Applications applied to a single HTML element instead of a whole app.

 ##Features